 How does this affect Cost of Attendance?

 The Cost of Attendance is an estimate of your cost to go to school for a specific amount of time (semester or year) and is based on your enrollment status, and we cannot award aid in excess of your Cost of Attendance.
 Enrollment status for financial aid is based on eligible courses only.
-If you are in 12 hours that count towards your program of study, you will be considered a full-time student for cost of attendance purposes.
+If you are in 12 hours that count towards your program of study, you will be considered a full-time student for Cost of Attendance purposes.
 If you are enrolled in 12 hours and only 9 hours are required toward your officially declared program of study, your federal aid will be reduced to 3/4 time based on 9 hours, as will your Cost of Attendance.
-However if your Cost of Attendance allows, you may still be eligible for a full-time university grant/scholarship and/or TN state grant/scholarship.
-Federal Direct Loans require 1/2 time attendance (at least 6 credit hours).
+However, if your Cost of Attendance allows, you may still be eligible for full-time university grant/scholarship and/or TN state grant/scholarship.
+Federal Direct Loans require half-time attendance (at least 6 credit hours).
 If you are enrolled in 6+ hours, but only 3-5 hours are required for your program of study, you will not be eligible to receive a Federal Direct Loan.